Asked 1 years ago in Basic Electronics by Margo Shogren Answer

 The main differences between MCBs and MCCBs are size, capacity, and application.
 MCBs are smaller and have a lower capacity than MCCBs, so they're typically used in smaller-scale settings.
 MCCBs are larger and can handle higher currents, so they're typically used in larger-scale settings.
 MCBs are more common in home and office settings, while MCCBs are more common in industrial and commercial settings.
 Additionally, MCCBs are typically more expensive and have more features than MCBs.

-Answered 5 months ago by Austin May
+Answered 1 years ago by Austin May

 An MCB is an automatic electrical switch designed to prevent damage to an electric circuit due to excessive current having a current rating from 6 A to 125 A, a short circuit time is about 3 ms, interrupting current rating up to 1800 A, trip characteristics is normally non-adjustable, has a fixed tripping circuit, are single-pole, double-pole or triple-poles.
 It is commonly used for lower electrical loads and smaller appliances such as lighting circuits.